Sourav-Goyal19/E-Commerce-Admin/README.md

 ![Products Page](https://res.cloudinary.com/dvovo1lfg/image/upload/v1726221726/admin/bxe1jq3jvu4plo7kzspd.png)
 ![Orders Report](https://res.cloudinary.com/dvovo1lfg/image/upload/v1726221709/admin/jyy1jrpczrsubwmeenpb.png)

----

-Feel free to explore the admin panel and contribute to the project.
+You can explore the admin panel and contribute to the project.
 We're excited to see what you build with it!